alexpashevich/RL-intern-papers/README.md

 - **Embed to Control: A Locally Linear Latent Dynamics Model for Control from Raw Images (Watter et al., 2015)** [Paper](https://arxiv.org/abs/1506.07365)

-A state which is represented by a raw image is decoded into a lower dimensional space where "locally optimal control can be performed robustly and easily".
-TODO
+A state which is represented by a raw image is decoded into reprentation in a lower dimensional space where "locally optimal control can be performed robustly and easily".
+In this space methods for optimal control such as iLQR can be applied.
+The authors show that their approach is able to solve control problems such as controlling a simulated robot arm but do not provide any evaluation in real systems.